A Framework for Enhancing Deep Neural Networks Against Adversarial Malware: Adversarial Malware Defense

-In the context of malware classification, input transformation techniques, such as adversarial feature selection~\cite{zhang2016adversarial} and random feature nullification~\cite{wang_2017}, can reduce the degree of perturbation in adversarial examples so as to improve the robustness of classifiers.
-In typical applications, the defender does not know what kinds of evasion manipulations are used by the attacker to generate adversarial examples, including the number of features that are manipulated by the attacker.
-Therefore, we propose considering a spectrum of evasion manipulations, from manipulating a few features (measured by, for example, the $\ell_1$ norm) to manipulating a large number of features (but the magnitude of these manipulations may be small and therefore measured for example by the $\ell_\infty$ norm).
-Moreover, we may give higher weights to the transformation techniques that can simultaneously reduce the degrees of perturbations in terms of the $\ell_{\infty}$ norm, $\ell_0$ norm, or $\ell_2$ norm.
-This suggests us to propose using the {\it binarization} technique~\cite{xu2017feature}: When the feature value of the $i$th feature, denoted by $x_i$, is smaller than a threshold $\Theta_i$, we binarize $x_i$ to 0; otherwise, we binarize $x_i$ to 1.
-This input transformation reduces the perturbation space to two kinds: flipping `0' to `1' and flipping `1' to `0'.
+In typical applications, the defender does not know what kinds of evasion attacks are waged by the attacker.
+These attacks can produce a spectrum of perturbations, from manipulating a few features (e.g., the PGD-$\ell_1$ attack) to manipulating a large number of features (e.g., the FGSM attack).
+Moreover, we may give higher weights to the transformation techniques that can simultaneously reduce the degrees of multiply types of perturbations such as $\ell_{\infty}$ norm, $\ell_1$ norm, or $\ell_2$ norm.
+This suggests us to use the {\it binarization} technique~\cite{xu2017feature,schott2018towards}: When the feature value of the $i$th feature, denoted by $x_i$, is smaller than a threshold $\Theta_i$, we binarize $x_i$ to 0; otherwise, we binarize $x_i$ to 1.